-- 1. Analog and Digital Communication

-- 2. Communication Networks

-- 3. Digital Electronics

-- 1. To introduce the concepts and design fundamentals of Cellular communication systems. - 2.
-To understand the architecture and services of 2G cellular technologies. - 3.
-To study the evolution of cellular technology from 2G to 5G. - 4.
-To understand the services provided by network, transport and application layer in mobile communication.

-- 1. Analyse the design parameters of cellular communication system - 2.
-Examine various multiple access techniques and design PN-sequence generator. - 3.
-Describe and compare GSM and IS-95 CDMA technologies. - 4.
-Summarize the underlying fundamentals of cellular technologies from 2G to 4G. - 5.
-Explain services provided by network, transport and application layer in mobile communication
+Cours Course Prerequisite: 1 Analog and Digital Communication 2 Communication Networks 3 Digital Electronics Cours Course Objectives: 1 To introduce the concepts and design fundamentals of Cellular communication systems.
+2 To understand the architecture and services of 2G cellular technologies.
+3 To study the evolution of cellular technology from 2G to 5G.
+4 To understand the services provided by network, transport and application layer in mobile communication.
+Cours se Outcomes: After After successful completion of the course students will be able to: 1 Analyse the design parameters of cellular communication system 2 Examine various multiple access techniques and design PN-sequence generator.
+3 Describe and compare GSM and IS-95 CDMA technologies.
+4 Summarize the underlying fundamentals of cellular technologies from 2G to 4G.
+5 Explain services provided by network, transport and application layer in mobile communication 6 Understand the architecture of 5G networks.